Xilmi/Rotp-Fusion/README.md

 - Some Achievements options.
 - Add option to limit random event tech generosity...
 (For slow research, etc...)

-Console Next steps: (Sequence probably not definitive)
-- Access optional turn reports and spy reports.

 Later:
 - Monsters:
-  - Option to change their travel time.
   - More Planet Monsters Guardian.
 - Add a temerity setting to custom species.
 - Color List for opponents...